alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-02-29-reverse-engineer-eg.markdown

 Out[197]: 1.1526039105430579
 ```

-### Other Methods for Computing the Expected Goals
+### Computing the Expected Goals Using Team Ranking

 In [Odds And Models]({{site.url}}/statistics/2019/07/26/odds-and-models.html), we used a factor-based system for determining the expected goals.
 In this post we will take a different approach and create a team rank based model for the same thing.
 We will start with a basic model, `lambda = b0 + b1 * home_team_rank + b2 * away_team_rank`.
 Out of laziness, I will only do the in-sample analysis which has the potential to skew the results quite heavily.